Bobby Orr: Post-hockey career

 Shortly after Orr retired, an independent accountant revealed that Orr's liabilities exceeded his assets, leaving him essentially bankrupt despite being supposedly one of the highest-paid players in the NHL.
 As well, Orr's taxes were under review.
 Eagleson had set up a corporation to receive Orr's income and pay Orr a salary, but the arrangement was rejected by US and Canadian tax authorities.
 His assets in July 1980 totalled US$456,604 (US$ in dollars) and his tax, legal and accounting bills totalled US$469,546 (US$ in dollars).
 Eagleson, who had once said Orr was 'fixed for life', criticized Orr for 'living beyond his means' and ignoring his investment advice.
 Orr split with Eagleson on April 1, 1980.
 As part of the legal settlement with Orr, Eagleson agreed to purchase various assets of Orr's for US$620,000 (US$ in dollars), including his Orr–Walton Hockey Camp, which paid off US$450,000 (US$ in dollars) of Orr's bank loans.

-Orr served briefly as an assistant coach for Chicago, and as a consultant to the NHL and the Hartford Whalers.
+Orr served briefly as an assistant coach for Chicago, and as a consultant to the NHL and Hartford Whalers.
 The Black Hawks balked at paying him the balance of his contract, and Orr took them to court, settling in 1983 for US$450,000 (US$ in dollars), one-third of the money they owed him.
 Of this, US$200,000 (US$ in dollars) went to taxes and legal fees.
 Orr moved back to the Boston area and formed Can-Am Enterprises with partners Tom Kelly and Paul Shanley, which built up a clientele of endorsements for Orr, including Baybank and Standard Brands.
 Orr did eventually restore his finances, thanks to endorsement contracts and public relations work.

 Orr later played a role in the exposure of Eagleson's misconduct over the years.
 He had once considered Eagleson a "big brother", but broke with him in 1980 in part because he suspected that Eagleson had not been truthful with him.
 In addition to misleading his clients about contract terms, Eagleson fraudulently used NHLPA funds to enrich himself.
 Orr was one of several players who filed a formal complaint of legal misconduct against Eagleson with the Law Society of Upper Canada over Eagleson's lending of trust monies without the consent or knowledge of his clients.
 In 1998, Eagleson was convicted of fraud, embezzlement and racketeering.
 After the conviction, Orr was one of eighteen former players who threatened to resign from the Hockey Hall of Fame if Eagleson was not removed as a builder.
 Facing almost certain removal, Eagleson resigned instead.